TAMUparametric/PPOPT/doc/_build/html/_sources/tutorial.rst.txt

     \end{split}
     \end{equation*}

-Using MPO, this is translated as the following python code.
+Using PPOPT, this is translated as the following python code.
 (The latex above was generated for me with ``prog.latex()`` if you were wondering if I typed that all out by hand.)

 .. code:: python